We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 With the right supplies and a little elbow grease, you’ll soon have your driveway looking good again.
 Whatever the stain or discoloration on your driveway, here are some of the best driveway cleaning techniques to solve it.

-A well-used driveway—especially a DIYer’s driveway—is prone to all sorts of stains, from paint and varnish overspray to dribbles of motor oil, and even an occasional permanent marker when the kids play hopscotch.
+A well-used driveway, especially one that belongs to a DIYer, is prone to all sorts of stains, from paint and varnish overspray to dribbles of motor oil, and even an occasional permanent marker when the kids play hopscotch.
 Some stains and debris can be swept away or washed off with a garden hose, while others require applying stain-removal products.

 Brake a bit too quickly, and your car can leave unsightly black tire marks on the driveway that won’t rinse off.
 Tire marks are virtually invisible on asphalt driveways, but they’re a sore spot on concrete.
 Cleaning them requires a bit of elbow grease, but not too much.
 These simple steps make it a snap.

-1. First, spray a natural driveway cleaner and degreasing product, such as Organic Orange (available from Amazon) on the marks and let it sit for a few minutes to help loosen and dissolve the spots.
+- First, spray a natural driveway cleaner and degreasing product, such as Organic Orange TKO on the marks and let it sit for a few minutes to help loosen and dissolve the spots.

 After a winter of snow and slushy roads, it’s nearly impossible to keep automobile tires from tracking dirt and mud onto your driveway, where the dirt hardens like a rock as it dries.
 If you have a pressure washer, this is an excellent time to bring it out; if you don’t, you can clean away the dirt and mud with a stiff-bristle push broom and a garden hose.